Willgunter/Discord-Clone/README.md

 ## Ideas (check when completed)

-- Going to work on:
+- Things to do before I migrate database / deploy:

     - Fix login screen
     - ✅✅✅Turn server icons from emojis into pictures✅✅✅